ZobairQ/crwn-clothing/README.md

 # Crwn-clothing
-A e-commerce website selling clothes built from scratch
+A e-commerce website selling clothes built from scratch.